AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-availability-group-prereq.md

 ---
 title: SQL Server Availability Groups - Azure Virtual Machines - Prereq | Azure
-description: This tutorial shows how to configure the prerequisites for creating a SQL Server Always On Availability Group in Azure VMs.
+description: "This tutorial shows how to configure the prerequisites for creating a SQL Server Always On Availability Group in Azure VMs."
 services: virtual-machines
 documentationCenter: na
 authors: MikeRayMSFT